J24681357/gtfbotfithusim/README.md

     - Drift Trial - Scoring drift points
     - Speed Test - Testing top speed of garage cars
 2. Damage is disabled in Arcade mode, so you can drive with any damage fees.
 However, credit payouts and EXP points are generally valued less than Career races.

 ### Single Race

 1. In Single Race, you can select the difficulty of the opponents and the length of the race.
 As detailed, these are the options:
     - Beginner
     - Amateur
     - Professional
     - Endurance (Time limit)
-      - Harder difficulties will have higher credit payouts and EXP points
+      - Harder difficulties will have higher credit payouts and EXP points.
 2. Random opponents are chosen based on the performance & type of your current car.

 ### Drift Trial

 1. In Drift Trial, you can select the difficulty that determines the length of the drift section.
 As detailed below, these are the options: